The Afterlight (2021 film): Reception

 Jonathan Romney, writing for the British Film Institute, gave a positive review of the Afterlight, stating that "placed together, the images evoke a post-death existence, perfect, poetic and yet irreducibly desolate," and favourably compared the film to the 2010 supercut art installation The Clock.
 Adrian Hui of the Michigan Daily gave a more mixed review, praising its concept and "seamless [editing] between shots from different films as if they were the same film and pieces of dialogue from different films," but stated that as an experimental film, the Afterlight was "not experimental enough," arguing that the film was "not quite bold enough in pushing the boundaries" of its source material.

 Release

 The Afterlight had its world premiere at the BFI London Film Festival on 15 October 2021.
-As of June 2024, the film has been screened publicly 44 times according to its official website:
+As of June 2024, the film has screened publicly 56 times according to its official website: